blackknight467/AYAHBundle/README.md

 The `AYAHBundle` adds support for a "ayah" form type for the Symfony2 form component.

 NOTE: I am not in any way associated with Are you a human.
-I am just some guy who need to implent are you human using symfony 2 forms and then decided to share his code to make life easier for anyone who wants to leave captchas behind.
+I am just some guy who needed to implent are you human using symfony 2 forms and then decided to share his code to make life easier for anyone who wants to leave captchas behind.

 Installation
 ============

 ### Step 1: Download the AYAHBundle

+I highly suggest using Composer.
+Honestly i've only tested this using composer.
+I haven't tried adding this package using submodules or the vendors script, but it should work regaurdless.

 ***Using Composer***

 Add the following to the "require" section of your `composer.json` file: